ksol/ksol.github.io/_posts/2015-05-10-ruby-javascript.markdown

   Enfin, j'ai réalisé des applications iOS avec RubyMotion.

 contentRight: |
   My javascript skillset is not limited to Ember.js.
-I've used intensively jQuery, programmed in other frameworks such as Backbone.js or Angular.js, and developped real-time features with technologies such as websockets or server-side events.
+I've used intensively jQuery, programmed in other frameworks such as Backbone.js or Angular.js, and developed real-time features with technologies such as websockets or server-side events.
   </p><p class="lead">
   I also made offline web applications allowing the storage of files in the browser, and also server-side applications and tools with node.js.